 QuickBooks users can assign classes to track and categorize their transactions.
-After creating a class, QBO users can assign this class to any of their transactions.
+After creating a class, QuickBooks Online users can assign this class to any of their transactions.
 Although a class can be anything, common ones are location, department, project, product lines, and more.
 For more information on classes, see this article from intuit.
-To enable classes on QBO, see this article.
+To enable classes on QuickBooks Online, see this article.

 What is new with QuickBooks classes and ServiceBridge?

 QuickBooks classes sync with ServiceBridge, which allows users to track their classed transactions on both systems.
 QuickBooks classes can be found in the Invoices and Refunds section of ServiceBridge.